 Silver is a precious metal, and no matter how old it is, if it’s treated properly and polished regularly, it will continue to gleam.
 There is no modern alternative, showing how timeless silver is as a 25th anniversary gift.

 Of course, you could buy silver jewellery, cufflinks or a watch as a gift – and they’d be very well received!
 But for something a little more sentimental, we love this stunning infinity photo frame by Vera Wang for Wedgwood.
 Give it to your loved one with a treasured wedding photo or family photo inside.

 As an alternative, what about a personalised champagne bottle to an engraved sterling silver bookmark?

 30th Wedding Anniversary – Pearl

-Pearls are a symbol of hidden beauty – they are cultivated over time within the not so pretty oyster, but once you open it up you find something precious inside.
-After three decades together it’s unlikely you’ll appear the same as you did when you first met, but what’s inside counts.
+Pearls are a symbol of hidden beauty – they are cultivated over time within the not-so-pretty oyster, but once you open it up you find something precious inside.
+After three decades together it’s unlikely you’ll appear the same as you did when you first met, but it’s what’s inside counts.

 Pearl-inspired anniversary gifts are the way to mark this occasion and we love this stunning silver and pearl bracelet from Not On The High Street.

 Diamonds are considered to be the modern alternative for 30 years of marriage.
 Treat your loved one to something special from Tiffany.
 An eternity ring would be the ideal gift to mark 30 years.